The words performance deficiency and performance discrepancy are frequently used interchangeably.

 The need for skill development in the 21st century

 Yuval Noah Harari in his book Home Deus talks about the rise of the useless class in the 21st century.
 The emergence of the Useless class ranks as the direst threat to the 21st century.
 Harari chose this strong term, “Useless” only from the economic and political viewpoint and not from moral.
 As artificial intelligence gets smarter, more and more humans will be pushed out of the job market.
 These people will be rendered jobless not because there will be no jobs but because they do not possess the skills that are needed to excel at the jobs.

-The need for skill development
+The need for Importance of Skill development

 Skill development is no more a matter of choice, it is the core of survival.
 When nations develop, their people must develop too.
 As economies advance in terms of digitalization, industrialization, and developing infrastructural playgrounds, skilling, reskilling, and upskilling become imperative.